srvrdhn/ChatBotEventNotify/README.md

 ## Usage

+To use this bot with your Messenger group, you must add the bot’s Facebook profile as a friend: <TODO: insert link here>
+Then simply add the bot to your group chat.
+To ensure your friends get event notifications properly, they should add the bot as a friend as well.

 To invoke the bot, use the prefix “EventNotify” followed by your event and participants.
-If no participants are specified, the all members of the group chat will be auto-added.
+If no participants are specified, all members of the group chat will be auto-added.
 Examples:
 ```
 “EventNotify Invite @aakash @sai to hackathon Sunday 7pm at my place”